bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 The geographical indexing techniques that follow came after Geohash, and seek to rectify these two issues.

+***(geohash doesn't truly use mercator. just a flat/square projection)***

 ### 2. S2

-First announced on [December 5, 2017](https://opensource.googleblog.com/2017/12/announcing-s2-library-geometry-on-sphere.html), Google's S2 was created primarily by [Eric Veach](https://en.wikipedia.org/wiki/Eric_Veach), and, among many other things, it alleviates the two aforementioned issues with Geohash.
+First announced on [December 5, 2017](https://opensource.googleblog.com/2017/12/announcing-s2-library-geometry-on-sphere.html), S2 was created at Google primarily by [Eric Veach](https://en.wikipedia.org/wiki/Eric_Veach).

-S2 does this by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses a cube projection instead of the Mercator projection to reduce size differences between squares.
+S2, among many other things, alleviates the two aforementioned issues with Geohash, and it does so by way of two innovations: (1) it uses a [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) instead of a Z-order curve to alleviate the problem that string-distance is not representative of physical distance, and (2) it uses a cube projection instead of the Mercator projection to reduce size differences between squares.

 <img src="/images/s2curve-globe.gif" alt="drawing" width=300/>